swapkr/swapkr/README.md

 I am Swapnil.
 Glad to see you here!😃

-- 🔭 I'm currently in my pre-final year, pursuing Bachelor's at IIT Roorkee.
+- 🔭 Software developer @ Societe Generale.
 - 👯 I’m looking to collaborate on projects related to machine learning.
 - 💬 Connect with me [here.](https://www.linkedin.com/in/swap321/)